Advanced Price Action Analysis

 The market tried to move down.
 Then, it stopped and the bullish trend resumed.
 The market broke all resistance(swing high) and made a new trend high.
 In other words, the market failed terribly in its attempt to move down.
 The lowest point it pushed to is called swing low

 Tip: valid pivot makes sense only within the trending price action.
-To find a valid low, you need to know the start point of the trend and the last extreme trend high
+To find a valid low, you need to know the start point of the trend and the last extreme trend high.
+Then what about point B?
+Point B is called a LOW not a swing low

-Every major market has some pullback are shallow and some last for one swing.
+Every major market has some pullback that is shallow and some last for one swing.
 The point where pullback goes deeper and lasts for more than one swing, forming a LOW.
 Eventually, this deeper pullback terminated and the trend resumed.
+A low becomes a swing low once the price breaks out above the last extreme price high for the resumption of the bullish trend.
+Let me explain to you

-All the concept are discussed above are applicable for a swing high and high
+All the concepts discussed above are applicable for a swing high and high

-HOW TO KNOW WHEN LOW BECOME SWING LOW
+HOW TO KNOW WHEN LOW BECOMES SWING LOW

 We have understood how to find out swing high and swing low

-Let understand STRENGTH AND WEAKNESS OR TREND THROUGH ANALYSIS OF swing
+Let’s understand STRENGTH AND WEAKNESS OR TREND THROUGH an ANALYSIS OF swing

 - Thrust and pullback